Susan Rook

 She originally turned down the offer to Anchor on CNN.
 She took the job after the News Director in New Orleans spiked her investigative story about political corruption.
 She turned the story over to Ron Ridenhour (an investigative reporter for City Business).
 Ridenhour was the soldier who sent the letter to Congress that sparked the investigation into the My Lai Massacre.

-Ridenhour won the Polk Award for his articles beginning with "T ax Dodge: Millions Go Uncollected; City Hall Protects The Favored Few".
-Ridenhour's refusal to give up confidential sources ended up before the Louisiana Supreme Court.

-The Ridenhour Prizes "recognize those who persevere in acts of truth-telling that protect the public interest, promote social justice or illuminate a more just vision of society."

-Susan Rook says, "My proudest professional achievement remains uncovering the story that doesn't bear my name.
-This started because a kid died in a fire right down the street from a firehouse closed because of NOLA City budget issues.
-This was a poor, black kid.
-The powers that be didn't care.
-My source cared.
-I cared.
-Ron cared.
-There must be something larger than merely self in order to live a fulfilling life."

 Early life

 Susan Rook was born c.
 1961 to Bill, a CIA psychologist, and Edie, a teacher; her brother Bill was born about a year earlier.
-She was homeschooled for much of her young life and skipped the 6th and 12th grades.
+She was homeschooled for much of her young life and skipped 6th and 12th grades.
 As a result, she was younger than normal when she began attending George Mason University.

 Career

 Rook was a reporter for WBBH-TV in Fort Myers, Florida, and WVUE-TV in New Orleans, Louisiana, before she was hired at CNN in 1987.

 On October 19, 1992, Rook was a panelist, alongside Gene Gibbons of Reuters and Helen Thomas of UPI, for the third debate of the 1992 presidential election, hosted by Jim Lehrer of The MacNeil/Lehrer NewsHour on PBS.
-C-Span interviewed Rook about her Presidential Debate experience.

 Rook was inducted into Omicron Delta Kappa, the National Leadership Honor Society at East Tennessee State University in 1994 as an honoris causa initiate.

 At CNN, Rook co-hosted CNN PrimeNews with Bernard Shaw and was the host of Talkback Live from its inception in 1994.

 Rook left CNN in 1997.
 She hosted a panel on education for the Republican Governors Association in November 1998.

 Rook was a part of the coverage of the millennium celebrations for PBS in 1999–2000.

 Personal life

 Rook married Ed Turner, former executive vice president of CNN, in 1993.
 They divorced in 1994.
 Turner died of cancer in 2002.

 Rook is a recovering alcoholic and drug addict.

-In 2000, Rook traveled to Nepal and climbed to the base camp of Mount Everest.